gcalderone/Gnuplot.jl/README.md

 - extremely concise syntax (see examples below) makes it ideal for interactive data exploration;

-- very easy to use: if you know gnuplot you're ready to go.
+- very easy to use: if you know Gnuplot you're ready to go.

 The purpose is similar to the [Gaston](https://github.com/mbaz/Gaston.jl) package, but **Gnuplot.jl** main focus is on on the syntax conciseness and ease of use.